-This blog post opens a series devoted to 4DX (4 Disciplines of Execution) framework (see here for all posts).
+This blog post opens a series devoted to 4DX (4 Disciplines of Execution) framework (see all posts about 4dx).

 1. Focus on WIG